-- 1. In September 2024 the Government set out expectations for Public Service departments operating policies allowing staff to work from home.
-This included an expectation that the use of working from home will be actively monitored and reported on by those agencies. - 2.
-The Public Service Commission collected data about public servants working from home patterns in October and November 2024; this was the first such collection of its kind for the Public Service.
+- 1. In September 2024 the Government set expectations for Public Service departments operating policies allowing staff to work from home.
+This included an expectation that the use of working from home is actively monitored and reported on by those agencies. - 2.
+The Public Service Commission collected data about public servants' working from home patterns in October and November 2024; this was the first such collection of its kind for the Public Service.
 Whilst each agency was able to collate their data in a method that best suited their organisation, we required agencies to collect this data at a team level, from managers who best know the typical working from home patterns of their teams. - 3.
 Results indicate: - a.
-Averaged across all public servants, the number of days typically worked from home is 0.9 days per week - b.
-55 percent of public servants do not typically work from home, or only do so infrequently - c.
-33 percent of public servants typically work from home either 1 or 2 days per week - d.
-12 percent of public servants are contracted to work remotely, or have a typical working from home pattern of 3 days per week, or more. - e.
-The most common day on which to work from home is a Friday, with 23 percent of public servants typically working from home on a Friday. - 4.
-We plan to publish results in mid-February 2025.
+55 percent of public servants do not typically work from home, or only do so infrequently - b.
+33 percent of public servants typically work from home either 1 or 2 days per week - c.
+12 percent of public servants are contracted to work remotely, or have a typical working from home pattern of 3 days per week, or more - d.
+The most common day on which to work from home is a Friday, with 23 percent of public servants typically working from home on a Friday. - e.
+Averaged across all public servants, the number of days typically worked from home is 0.9 days per week - 4.
+We plan to publish these results in the near future, on a date that is confirmed in consultation with your office.
 Published information will include work from home frequency and proportion of the Public Service typically working from home on a given day for the Public Service overall, and work from home frequency information for individual agencies.